-Some of these residential benefits include The Permenent Fund Dividends (T.P.F.D.) or a shared profit percentage of what the state of Alaska made within a year is distributed to all who resided in Alaska for a full calendar year.
-The companies here gives a high priority to the locals when it comes to hiring and giving available work hours than nonresident employers.
+Some of these residential benefits include The Permanent Fund Dividends (T.P.F.D.) or a shared profit percentage of what the state of Alaska made within a year is distributed to all who resided in Alaska for a full calendar year.
+The companies here give a high priority to the locals when it comes to hiring and giving available work hours than nonresident employers.
 It’s not that difficult to get a job in here when we live here in Alaska it reminds me when California Silicon Valley is still flourishing just walk in and you have a job.

 Alaska is a good place to be in if people are looking to make a good living but we also need to be smarter spending.
-I can’t help but to compare the prices between California and Alaska stores since I’m the type of person who always thinks about spending money wisely while buying products I’m really satisfied with.
+I can’t help but compare the prices between California and Alaska stores since I’m the type of person who always thinks about spending money wisely while buying products I’m really satisfied with.
 Most of the times I go beyond the limit of my budget.